qpdf/qpdf/manual/installation.rst

   Explicitly select which crypto provider is used by default.
 See :ref:`crypto.runtime` for information about run-time selection of the crypto provider.
-If not specified, qpdf will pick gnutls if available, otherwise openssl if available, and finally native as a last priority.
+If not specified, qpdf will pick gnutls if available, then openssl if available, then mbedtls if available, and finally native as a last priority.

 Example: if you wanted to build with only the gnutls crypto provider, you should run cmake with ``-DUSE_IMPLICIT_CRYPTO=0